Previous Ministry Updates

 Reminder: PD hours must be entered by December 31.
 Members will be notified if they are non-compliant in early January and will have until January 15 to log in their required PD hours, or they will be fined an administration fee of $250.
 This fee will be added to their membership fees invoice sent the first week of April.
 If membership fees (including fines) are not paid, that member will receive a written notice to pay their fees; otherwise, they will be considered “not in good standing,” further submissions will not be accepted, and a recommendation will be made to the Board of Directors for removal from the Roster of Approved Professionals.
 Three members were fined the administration fee of $250 for not entering their 2022 PD hours on time.

 Lunch and learn

-These virtual one-hour sessions are open to the public with the exception of members’ open forums which provide an opportunity to confidentially address issues affecting your AP practice with your peer group.
+A reminder these virtual one-hour sessions are open to the public with the exception of Members’ Open Forums which provide APs an opportunity to confidentially address issues affecting your practice with your peer group.